songrise/CLIP-Count/README.md

 ```
 **Data:** We conduct experiments over three datasets, you can downloaded and use whichever you would like to test.
 The three dataset could be downloaded at: [FSC-147](https://github.com/cvlab-stonybrook/LearningToCountEverything) | [CARPK](https://lafi.github.io/LPN/) | [ShanghaiTech](https://www.kaggle.com/datasets/tthien/shanghaitech).
+Notice that you have to download the annoations of FSC-147 separately from their repo.

 Extract and put the downloaded data in the `data/` dir.
-The file structure should look like this.
+The complete file structure should look like this.
+You don't have to download all the dataset for evaluation, but you must have FSC-147 if you want to train the model.
 ```
 data
-├─CARPK
+├─CARPK/
 │  ├─Annotations/
 │  ├─Images/
 │  ├─ImageSets/
 │
-├─FSC
+├─FSC/
-│  ├─FSC_147/
+│  │
 │  ├─gt_density_map_adaptive_384_VarV2/
 │  ├─images_384_VarV2/
+│  ├─FSC_147/
+│  │  ├─ImageClasses_FSC147.txt
+│  │  ├─Train_Test_Val_FSC_147.json
+│  │  ├─ annotation_FSC147_384.json
 │
 ├─ShanghaiTech/
 │  ├─part_A/